2013 Sepang GP2 Series round: Feature race

-The feature race began in hot weather at 11:15 Malaysian Standard Time (UTC+08:00) on 23 March.
+The feature race began in hot and humid weather at 11:15 Malaysian Standard Time (UTC+08:00) on 23 March.
 Leimer made a fast start from fourth place to slalom straight past Calado and Nasr.
 He drew to the outside of Coletti to contest the lead into the first corner but lost the duel.
 Evans, ill with food poisoning, took over fourth as an overtake from Calado on Nasr at turn four put both drivers wide.
 The first retirement came on lap one as the field braked for turn nine and Ericsson misjudged his braking point and ran into the rear of Palmer's car.
-Ericsson's vehicle stopped in the barrier alongside the circuit.
+Ericsson stopped his car in the barrier alongside the circuit.
 Once a rhythm was established, it became apparent that tyre wear would become a factor as Leimer put race leader Coletti under heavy pressure but he withstood all of his challenges, giving Calado, Nasr and Evans, who were duelling over third, the opportunity to draw closer.
 On lap three, Quaife-Hobbs mistimed a pass on his teammate de Jong at turn 15 and two retired following a collision with each other.
+Calado struggled with tyre temperatures but repassed Evans on the same lap.

 Fabio Leimer (pictured in 2015) took his first victory in the GP2 Series since the 2011 Catalunya sprint race.

-Coletti struggled as his soft compound tyres degrading and he made a pit stop for the hard compound tyres as soon as drivers were permitted by series officials to do so at the end of lap six.
+Having been known for being hard on his tyres, Coletti struggled as his soft compound tyres degrading and he made a pit stop for the hard compound tyres as soon as drivers were permitted by series officials to do so at the end of lap six, three laps earlier than he aimed for.
 That allowed Leimer into the lead who immediately began setting a series of consecutive fast laps in clear air in the hope of providing himself with a small lead over Coletti after his pit stop.
 However Leimer's tactic greatly slowed him compared to Coletti.
 In the meantime, Abt triggered localised yellow flags on lap ten when he spun off the track and marshals were required to move his car.
 Leimer emerged close behind Coletti after he made his pit stop on the 11th lap.
 The yet-to-pit Bird became the new leader when Leimer made his pit stop but his opportunity of claiming a strong result was diminished when he received a drive-through penalty for overtaking under yellow flag conditions.
 Palmer took the lead on lap 12 and held it until his lap 21 pit stop for the soft compound tyres.
 On lap 23, Evans and Richelmi ran wide at turn one and Bird overtook them for seventh.
 Leal overtook Cecotto for fifth on the next lap.